kubedb/docs/docs/guides/hanadb/reconfigure-tls/reconfigure-tls.md

 ## Before You Begin

 - Prepare a Kubernetes cluster and configure `kubectl`.
-- Install KubeDB following the steps [here](/docs/setup/README.md).
+- Install KubeDB by following the [setup guide](/docs/setup/README.md).
 - Install cert-manager.
 - Create a namespace: